 - Air source heat pumps

 - Heat pump or hybrid water heaters

 - Pool heaters

 Heat pumps are not a new technology.
-Although relatively unknown, geothermal heat pumps have been used for building heating and cooling for well over 40 years.
-In fact, one of the nation's most documented geothermal system is located in Winchester, Massachusetts.
-If you would like to learn more about the Winchester project, you might find this report interesting.
+Although relatively unknown, geothermal heat pumps have been used for building heating and cooling since the 1940s.
+In fact, one of the nation’s most documented geothermal system is located in Winchester, Massachusetts.

 Our YouTube channel is chock-full of information about geothermal heating and cooling in New England.
 Our Geothermal 101 video is a great place to start!

 How long does it take to install a geothermal system?